-As of December 31, 2010, our employees were located in 13 regional and area offices in 12 different countries.
-We have two offices in the U.S., including our administrative office in San Francisco, California and another office in Hackensack, New Jersey.
-We have 11 offices outside the U.S. in New Malden, United Kingdom; Hamburg, Germany; Durban, South Africa; Yokohama, Japan; Seoul, South Korea; Taipei, Taiwan; Singapore; Sydney, Australia; Port Kelang, Malaysia; Hong Kong, and Shanghai, China.
-We lease our office space in the U.S., United Kingdom and Singapore.
-The lease for our San Francisco office expires in December 2016, the lease for our Hackensack, New Jersey office expires in April 2012, the lease for our New Malden, United Kingdom office expires in December 2019 and our lease for our Singapore office expires in December 2012.
-In addition, we have agents who represent us in India, Pakistan, Sri Lanka, Thailand, and Vietnam.
-We also maintain an office in Bermuda, where Textainer Group Holdings Limited is incorporated.
+As of December 31, 2011, our employees were located in 13 regional and area offices in 12 different countries.
+We maintain an office in Bermuda, where Textainer Group Holdings Limited is incorporated.
+We have 13 offices outside Bermuda, including our administrative office in San Francisco, California and another office in

+Hackensack, New Jersey; New Malden, United Kingdom; Hamburg, Germany; Durban, South Africa; Yokohama, Japan; Seoul, South Korea; Taipei, Taiwan; Singapore; Sydney, Australia; Port Kelang, Malaysia; Hong Kong, and Shanghai, China.
+We lease our office space in Bermuda, the U.S., United Kingdom and Singapore.
+The lease for our San Francisco office expires in December 2016, the lease for our Hackensack, New Jersey office expires in April 2015, the lease for our New Malden, United Kingdom office expires in December 2019 and our lease for our Singapore office expires in December 2012.
+In addition, we have non-exclusive agents who represent us in India, Indonesia, Pakistan, Republic of the Philippines, Sri Lanka, Thailand, and Vietnam.
 We believe that our current facilities are adequate to meet current requirements and that additional or substitute space will be available as needed to accommodate our expected growth.